zverolen/reddit-client/README.md

 It's a simple app so no parameters are specified.
 I will figure out what to show and how much of it to show on the go.

+## Phase One - Initial setup of the projects

+At this point the basic architecture of the app is implemented.
+It provides the basic shape of the state and initial layout components.
+Basic error messages are added for the cases when no data is loaded (which is currently by default as no data fetching is implemented).

+One breakpoint exists that determines at which point the dropdown menu switches between full-size and collapsible modes (500px).

+PENDING: Verification of screen readers support.

 ##  Interactive Prototypes

 Prototypes are implemented in an open-source app [Penpot](https://penpot.app/) and are available via links below.
 After opening a link you should press Play button and choose the flow (see the following screenshot).
 Please, reade the additional info about the prototypes in the subsections below.